 A Very Brief Bio

-Dana Nau is an Artificial Intelligence researcher with more than 300 refereed publications, primarily in the areas of automated planning and game theory.
-Some of his best-known work includes the discovery of game trees that are "pathological" in the sense that deeper lookahead produces worse decisions; the strategic planning algorithm used to win the 1997 world championship of computer bridge; the SHOP and SHOP2 planning algorithms; two graduate-level textbooks on automated planning and acting; and evolutionary game-theoretic studies of the evolution of human behavioral norms.
-Dr. Nau is an AAAI Fellow and an ACM Fellow.
+Dana Nau is an AI researcher who works primarily in the areas of automated planning and game theory.
+Some of his best-known work includes the discovery of "pathological" game trees in which deeper lookahead produces worse decisions, the strategic planning algorithm used to win the 1997 world championship of computer bridge, the SHOP and SHOP2 planning algorithms, two graduate-level textbooks on automated planning and acting, and evolutionary game-theoretic studies of the evolution of human behavioral norms.
+Dr. Nau has more than 300 refereed publications.
+He is an AAAI Fellow and an ACM Fellow.

 A Slightly Longer One

 Dana Nau is a Professor at the University of Maryland, in the Department of Computer Science and the Institute for Systems Research.